-Yet protected areas face a broad range of challenges, and evidence from the IUCN demonstrates that many sites are struggling to meet minimum standards, potentially leading to ineffective conservation.
-Lack of staff training in business planning and other key organisational skills is a significant contributing factor to this, but employees rarely get the opportunity for training in this area.
+Yet protected areas face a broad range of challenges, and evidence from IUCN demonstrates that many sites are struggling to meet minimum standards, potentially leading to ineffective conservation.
+A lack of key organisational and business skills is a significant contributing factor, but protected area managers rarely have the opportunity to train in this field.

-Companies have a wealth of experienced staff and devote significant resources on training for effective business management.
-Yet there are often few opportunities for their managers to consider the value of natural capital to the business.
+Companies have a wealth of experienced staff and devote significant resources to training for effective business management.
+However, there are often few opportunities for their managers to consider the value of natural resources to the business.

-The Earth Skills Network bridges this gap by bringing together leaders from the business world with protected area managers, in a mentor-mentee relationship, to share knowledge and transfer key business skills.
+The Earth Skills Network (ESN) bridges this gap by bringing leaders from the business world and protected area managers together, in a mentor-mentee relationship, to share knowledge and transfer key business skills.

 The network makes the following possible:

 - sharing key business skills that can strengthen management of the world’s most precious natural areas

 - facilitating open and constructive dialogue between leaders from the conservation and business communities to support mutual learning and understanding